anicrob/jira-filter-search/README.md

 SEARCH_KEYWORD - this is the word you are searching for within the filter jql.
 Note that it is case sensitive.

+Note: you can use the .env.TEMPLATE file as a reference.

 ## Usage

 To use this script, run it by using the following command: